Advancing Few-Shot Pediatric Arrhythmia Classification with a Novel Contrastive Loss and Multimodal Learning: Methods

 \subsection{Adaptive Global Class-aware Contrastive Loss}

-Contrastive learning has been widely applied in biomedical representation learning under supervised\cite{shiri2024supervised}, self-supervised\cite{azizi2021big}, and semi-supervised\cite{hu2021semi} paradigms.
-Here, we focus on the supervised paradigm \cite{khosla2020supervised}.
+Contrastive learning has been widely applied in biomedical representation learning under supervised~\cite{shiri2024supervised}, self-supervised~\cite{azizi2021big}, and semi-supervised~\cite{hu2021semi} paradigms.
+Here, we focus on the supervised paradigm~\cite{khosla2020supervised}.
 However, the traditional supervised contrastive loss relies on pairwise intra-class attraction, but for underrepresented classes, this can lead to unstable optimization and noisy gradients, resulting in scattered or fragmented embeddings.
-Moreover, the traditional supervised contrastive loss treats all sample pairs equally—uniformly pulling intra-class pairs together and pushing inter-class pairs apart.
-While effective in balanced settings, the traditional supervised contrastive loss becomes suboptimal under imbalance, where minority classes receive insufficient optimization focus.
-The instability of pairwise intra-class alignment, especially in few-shot scenarios, has been mitigated by introducing statistical or learnable class prototypes to provide stable semantic anchors and enhance class-wise cohesion~\cite{alonso2021semi}, \cite{cui2021parametric}.
+Moreover, traditional supervised contrastive loss functions usually treat all sample pairs equally which uniformly pull intra-class pairs together and push inter-class pairs apart.
+While effective in balanced settings, traditional supervised contrastive loss functions become suboptimal under imbalance circumstance, where minority classes receive insufficient optimization focus.
+The instability of pairwise intra-class alignment, especially in long-tailed scenarios, has been mitigated by introducing statistical or learnable class prototypes to provide stable semantic anchors and enhance class-wise cohesion~\cite{alonso2021semi,cui2021parametric}.
 Meanwhile, to address limitations of symmetric contrastive objectives under class imbalance, \cite{zhu2022balanced} introduces an averaging-based correction to balance the influence across classes, but it does not account for sample difficulty.
 Similarly, RCL also applies class-number-based weighting to mitigate imbalance, but still overlooks the mining of hard samples \cite{de2023long}.
-In contrast, many hard negative mining methods adopt instance-pair-level weighting based solely on similarity~\cite{yuan2025weighted}, \cite{hou2023improving}, \cite{srinivasa2023cwcl}, \cite{li2022targeted}, lacking global class-level statistics and exhibiting high sensitivity to batch composition—issues that worsen under few-shot settings.
+In contrast, many hard negative mining methods adopt instance-pair-level weighting based solely on similarity~\cite{yuan2025weighted, hou2023improving, srinivasa2023cwcl, li2022targeted}, lacking global class-level statistics and exhibiting high sensitivity to batch composition—issues that become more severe under long-tailed settings.
 To address the above limitations, we propose a novel loss function called Adaptive Global Class-aware Contrastive Loss (AGCACL).
 We retain the previous notations, where $\mathbf{z}_i$ denotes the embedding of sample $x_i$, $y_i$ its corresponding label, $N$ the batch size, the total loss is defined as: